schubergphilis/terraform-aws-mcaf-landing-zone/UPGRADING.md

 # Upgrading to 0.14.x

-Version `0.14.x` adds an account level S3 public access policy, by default blocking public access to all buckets in landing zone accounts.
-If you require public access to any bucket within a landing zone (unlikely), make sure to override the variable with the correct settings.
+Version `0.14.x` introduces an account level S3 public access policy that blocks public access to all S3 buckets in the landing zone core accounts.
+Please make sure you have no S3 buckets that require public access in any of the landing zone core accounts before upgrading.

 # Upgrading to 0.13.x